An Aggressive, Dedicated Car Accident Lawyer

 - Blunt-force trauma

-At the Tawwater Law Firm, we understand that no amount of monetary compensation can make up for health issues resulting from a car accident, or the passing of a loved one.
+At the Tawwater Law Firm in Oklahoma City, we understand that no amount of monetary compensation can make up for health issues resulting from a car accident, or the passing of a loved one.
 Instead, our goal is to help you recover compensation that can get you back on the path to recovery.

 The total cost of an automobile accident can be staggering, including medical expenses, funeral arrangements, loss of family support, personal property damage, lost wages, and more.
 This financial fall-out can create monetary and personal uncertainty for individuals and their families.
-We are here to help, and our legal expertise can help secure the financial means you need to move forward.
+Our Oklahoma City team is here to help, and our legal expertise can help secure the financial means you need to move forward.